collapsed-stacks/startups/questions/7638/subscription-service-fulfillment.md

 - tagged: `product`, `shipping`, `fulfilment`
 - score: 1

-<p>I'm working on a project where we need to fulfill (ship) a subscription product.
+I'm working on a project where we need to fulfill (ship) a subscription product.
 This is a set of physical products (12), that need to be shipped in a particular order.
-We ship out of Amazon and Shipwire warehouses.</p>
+We ship out of Amazon and Shipwire warehouses.

-<p>Right now we're managing this by hand, but are there any software options that could manage customer onboarding for this, bill them, and handle the shipping?</p>
+Right now we're managing this by hand, but are there any software options that could manage customer onboarding for this, bill them, and handle the shipping?

 ## No Answers